eeeasonSun/ds340w-trackID3x3/README.md

 3. **Evaluates tracking quality** with **TI-HOTA** metrics on an indoor 3×3 dataset, and
 4. **Compares “Baseline vs. OURS”** with summary statistics and a scatter plot.

-The goal is that anyone (instructor / TA) can reproduce the results on a laptop **without running any heavy detection / tracking models**.
+The project is designed to be reproducible on a standard laptop without re-running computationally expensive detection or tracking models.

 ---
-## My Contributions
+## Zhenhang's Contributions

 My work on this project focused on post-processing, evaluation, and analysis of multi-object tracking outputs: